Self-Portrait / Bouchardon

-Self-Portrait, about 1730, Edme Bouchardon.
+Self-Portrait, about 1730, Edme Bouchardon (French, 1698–1762).
 Red chalk, 19.8 x 13.5 cm.
-The Morgan Library and Museum, purchased in 1907
+The Morgan Library & Museum, purchased in 1907.
+Photography by Graham S. Haber

+Many visitors to the exhibition Bouchardon: Royal Artist of the Enlightenment will be intrigued by one particular red-chalk drawing.
 You might have already discovered it on street banners lining the streets of Los Angeles, on the Getty’s website, or on signage while visiting the Getty Center.

 The drawing is an unusual portrait of a young man; his eyes are closed, his head tilts downward, and he holds his face in both hands—all from a close-up, frontal viewpoint.
 This portrait is actually of the artist, Edme Bouchardon, with his distinctive aquiline nose and thick-lipped mouth.

-Without visiting the show or seeing the drawing in person, it’s difficult to see that it is quite small: less than eight inches high.
+Without visiting the show or seeing the drawing in person, it’s difficult to see that it is quite small: less than 8 inches high.
 There’s a simple reason for its diminutive size: Bouchardon drew the self-portrait on a page in his Vade Mecum.
 Vade Mecum—Latin for “come with me”—is the title of two of Bouchardon’s luckily preserved notebooks.
 The French artist carried these small, lightweight notebooks in his pocket while he walked around Rome, where he lived from 1723 to 1732 during the early stages of his career.

 In the exhibition, one of the Vade Mecum books is open to the page featuring this exceptional self-portrait.
 Bouchardon emphatically retraced the profile of his right palm along with the curves of his lips, eyebrows, and hat, while delineating his shirtsleeves lightly with a single serpentine line.
 Is this a representation of the artist’s loneliness or a moment of inspiration?
 We will never know for sure, but all of us, caught by the strength of this image, are free to create our own interpretations.